adrianastan/tada/README.md

 ### 1) Checkpoint attribution

-   For the simple checkpoint attribution based on layer 4 features of the w2v-bert-2.0 model, you can use the
+   For the simple checkpoint attribution based on layer 4 features of the w2v-bert-2.0 model, you can use

    ```
-   run_checkpoint_attribution.py
+   python run_checkpoint_attribution.py
    ```

-   script.
    The script will use the complete set of features (from all datasets) as listed in `config.py`, and split them into train and test partitions at a 80:20 ratio.
 It will then fit a kNN with k=21 neighbours and display the classification report.
 You can optionally use a standard scaler before fitting the kNN (just uncomment that part of the code).

    If you also opt to print or save the confusion matrix, it should resemble Figure 1 from the paper, with very few mis-attributions across the datasets.
 The full matrix is also available [here](confusion_21_neighbors.pdf).
 The results are also saved to `results_checkpoint_attribution.log`.

 ### 2) Speaker classification

-   For the LJSpeech systems' attribution as listed at the end of Section 3.2 you can use the
+   For the LJSpeech systems' attribution as listed at the end of Section 3.2 you can use

    ```
    python run_ljspeech_classification.py